Sumansourabh14/full-stack-interview-prep/README.md

     - How to exit callbacks
     - Promises implementation
     - How to manage those 3 states
-    - How to do 2 parallel requests
+    - How to do 2 parallel requests: https://rapidapi.com/guides/parallel-api-requests
     - How to do sub sequential requests
 - Debounce vs Throttle
 - Prototypical Inheritance